LuuppiZ/lfg/README.md

 - experemental all time max streak

 # Usage
+If you have any issues understanding how to use this application please make an issue.
 ## Installation (Works only for 3.2.1 and later)
 Download the [latest release](https://github.com/LuuppiZ/lfg/releases) and make it an executable and move it to a bin file with the following commands for example.